anish-kondepudi/HealthTracker/README.md

 _- The site is currently being hosted on https://warlus.pythonanywhere.com/, this will stop on 10/07/2021_

-_- Currently, the does not support comparison of data between users.
+_- Currently, the site does not support comparison of data between users.
 This may be added in future updates_

 _- At the moment there is no functionality for the "forgot password" button, this will be fixed in future updates_